C.diff infection treated in home environment ♥

 - >>>>>> Restroom Commode, seat, handle, lid – should be disinfected after each diarrhea episode to aid in controlling infectious material to reduce the risk of spreading germs and on a daily basis.

 - Non-bathroom areas: Cleaning and disinfecting should include horizontal surfaces in the home such as counters, dining tables, and bedside tables.
 Pay special attention to frequently touched areas such as door handles, faucets, light switches, refrigerator handles, oven handles and bed-rails (if applicable).
+These areas should be addressed in routine cleaning and cleaned when visibly soiled.

 - Ensure the disinfectant remains wet on surfaces for the entire duration of the contact time.